We want to give you the chance to share your voice.

 7. How are polls used across the United States?

 Polls have become extremely popular to gather facts and opinions on several different subjects, including serious matters such as labor supply, but they can also be based on less serious topics.
-In general, organizations try to create polls based on elements such as what the public wants, what problems it faces, what people are thinking about, how they feel about current issues, how informed they are/are not on certain issues, what their voting habits are, etc.
+In general, organizations try to create polls based on elements such as what the public wants, what problems it faces, what people are thinking about, how they feel about current matters, how informed they are/are not on certain matters, what their voting habits are, etc.

 8. How do polling companies decide what questions to ask?